-The second inspection team of the Central Government launched environmental inspection on Shanghai Municipality from Nov.
+The second Central Environmental Protection Inspection Team launched environmental inspection on Shanghai Municipality from Nov.
 28 to Dec.
 28, in an effort to implement the major decisions and deployments of the CPC Central Committee and the State Council.
 The team gave feedback to the municipal government at a meeting that was chaired by the Mayor Ying Yong on Apr.
 12. The Leader of the inspection team Zhu Zhixin delivered the inspection results, and Secretary of the municipal Party committee Han Zheng made remarks in response.
 Deputy Leader Huang Runqiu, other inspectors concerned, the leadership of the municipal Party committee and municipal government, as well as heads of relevant departments attended the meeting.

 The inspection team held that since the year 2013, the Shanghai municipal Party committee and municipal government have thoroughly learnt and implemented the guidelines of the important statements of General Secretary Xi Jinping, worked energetically to integrate the environmental protection with the economic growth and urban development, and ranked in the top list among the local areas regarding environmental protection.